t: 0116 241 8331 e: email@example.com

 A 3-day course.

 Instruction in the key components of DBT for those who want to apply DBT to working with adolescents.

-DBT brings together a series of skills and techniques which are powerful and well chosen ones, for working with adolescents as well as in other areas.
-Many people want to familiarise themselves with these skills without necessarily becoming a DBT therapist exclusively, and this 3-day course is for you if you are one of those people as well as if you are thinking of taking the first step in becoming a DBT therapist.
-As well as covering the 'overall concept and skills of DBT', it covers its 'essential elements for adolesents', namely the concepts of: confusion about self, impulsivity, lack of emotional control, interpersonal problems, family problems and dilemmas, high risk behaviours, including suicidal behaviour and non-suicidal self-injury.
+DBT brings together a series of skills and techniques which are powerful and well chosen ones, and DBT-A focuses it on working with adolescents.
+Whether you want to simply learn about DBT and how to apply it effectively, or are thinking of establishing a full DBT service, this course has it covered.
+The course covers the delivery of effective DBT at its most relevant for adolescents, including: confusion about self, impulsivity, lack of emotional control, interpersonal problems, family problems and dilemmas, high risk behaviours, including suicidal behaviour and non-suicidal self-injury.

 APT offers various levels of DBT Accreditation to professionals who have attended APT Training (or similar).